vorticist/os-demo/README.md

 ```
 ### Create a chart for our AI infrastructure
-`cdk8s` uses the concept of charts to bundle resource management, which are different from helm charts, but act pretty much in the same way.
+`cdk8s` uses the concept of charts to bundle up resource management.
+These charts are different from helm charts, and in fact helmcharts can be part of a cdk8s chart.
 You define a set of resources under a cdk8s chart and will generate a single resources file to apply to the cluster.

-Helcharts can be part of a cdk8s chart.
+#### Helmcharts
+Helm Charts simplify the deployment and management of complex applications on Kubernetes, providing pre-configured packages of Kubernetes resources.
+With Helm Charts, users can efficiently package, share, and deploy applications with ease, streamlining the process of managing Kubernetes applications.

 Create a new file called `ai-iac.go` and we'll add the first of our tools, LabelStudio:
 ``` go